Outdoor cat enclosures allow your cat to play, rest, and experience life outside in safety.

 Speaking of kitty paradise, here's an amazing enclosure for felines and people alike with a pond, a waterfall, and a bridge.

-The Stanford Cat Network has information and links on enclosures.
+The Feline Friends Network (formerly the Stanford Cat Network) has information and links on enclosures.

 Enclosed gardens and fence systems.